projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 If CPU partitioning is enabled (default policy in ACRN), there is 1:1 mapping between vCPUs and pCPUs i.e. no sharing of pCPU.
-There may be an attack possibility when Hyper-threading is on, where logical processors of same physical core may be allocated to two different guests.
+There may be an attack possibility when Hyper-threading is on, where logical processors of the same physical core may be allocated to two different guests.
 Then one guest may be able to attack the other guest on sibling thread due to shared L1D.